eschnett/SimulationIO/README.md

   - may want to use Python wrappers for this
 - Allow writing just part of a project, or adding to / modifying a project
   - idea: whenever creating an HDF5 object, check whether it already exists; if so, check whether it looks as expected
-- Allow removing parts of a project?
+- Allow removing parts of a project, deleting it from a file?
 - Implement (value) equality comparison operators for our objects